 - 4K UHD 30fps, HD 1080p 120fps video / 12 Megapixel still camera

-You will never regret buying the Yuneec Typhoon H especially the Pro model which uses the Intel Real Sense Collision Avoidance technology.
-The Typhoon H is excellent value and you can view the latest prices for the Typhoon H Hexacopter here.
+The Yuneec Typhoon H Pro model uses the Intel Real Sense Collision Avoidance technology.
+The Yuneec Typhoon H Pro price is practically a giveaway at the moment.

 Here a look at this beautiful Typhoon H. This is another drone which has everything.
 It has strong GPS technology, great autopilot flights modes and a top camera to film with.

 Walkera Scout X4 – GPS, Autopilot And 4k Camera

 The Scout X4 from Walkera Technology features a new advanced GPS flight control system which allows for a more accurate flight along with terrific GPS position holding.
 The Failsafe Return To Home feature is part of this GPS flight control system.
 The GPS mode allows for 1 button start and hold feature.

 The Walkera Scout X4 features waypoint mission planning.
 You can program an incredible 128 waypoints including flight designation through your touch screen tablet or phone and using the Bluetooth ground station device which is part of the package.
 Another terrific feature is the ability to circle a GPS waypoint.

 All Walkera drones are packed with innovation and features.
 The Scout X4 has built in “Follow Me” mode and flies for longer than most drones up to 25 minutes.
 It can change from a quadcopter with 4 motors into an multirotor with 8 motors for even more power.
 The legs or landing gear are also retractable which is terrific for filming.